Like duck meat? You’ll love this duck balti jalfrezi!

 - When the oil is hot, sear the duck breasts on both sides.
 The center should still be pink.

-- Top up the oil if necessary and then add the chopped onions.
+- Top up the oil if necessary.
+There should be plenty from the duck skin

-- Fry until the onions are soft and translucent.
+- Fry until the onions, bell peppers and chillies until the onion is soft and translucent.

 - Now add the garlic and ginger pastes and fry for a further 30 seconds.